MXYLR/Black-Mesa-segmented-run-tutorial/README.md

-# Black-Mesa-segmented-run-tutorial
+# Black-Mesa-segmented-run-archive

-A tutorial for Black Mesa segmented speedrun, maybe it also works in other souce games.
+An archivel for Black Mesa segmented speedrun, maybe it also works in other souce games.

 ## Tutorial